fisherynwa/multi_pfa/README.txt

 	Value:

-    Pvalue -  The dependency-unadjusted and two-sided pvalues.
+    Pvalue -  The dependency-unadjusted and two-sided p-values.
            	  Also, the marginal estimates for each x-var (and for each logit pair).

-    adjPvalue - The dependency-adjusted pvalues.
+    adjPvalue - The dependency-adjusted p-values.

     FDP -       The obtained FDP(t) results for the respected logit pair.